nuodb/nuodb-helm-charts/docs/BackupAndRestore.md

 #### Overlapping backups

-NuoDB is preventing from running concurrent hot copy operations of the same type.
+NuoDB prevents running concurrent hot copy operations of the same type.
 The check is done at the archive level.
-Multiple archives can be participating in a single hot copy operation.
-By default single hot copy request targets all HC SMs in a single cluster.
+Multiple archives can participate in a single hot copy operation.
+By default, a single hot copy request targets all HC SMs in a single cluster.

-The following error message can be found in backup job pod logs if it fails because another hot copy operation is already running.
+The following error message can be found in the backup job pod logs if it fails because another hot copy operation is already running.

 ```
 Starting full backup for database demo on processes with labels 'backup cluster0 ' ...